hermanp/website/content/en/post/2020-11-16-how-this-blogdown-site-was-created/index.en.md

 4. Commit the changes.
 5. Push the changes to GitHub [source repository](https://github.com/hermanp/website).
 6. Let GitHub Actions do its job: build the website and deploy its `public` folder in the [GitHub Pages repository](https://github.com/hermanp/hermanp.github.io).

+### Managing the site
+I try to manage my work using the repo's [Projects](https://github.com/hermanp/website/projects) page.
+This is a [Trello](https://trello.com/) like board, where tasks can be tracked.
+If something pops in my mind, I create a Note about it in the To Do list.
+If it amounts to be a task on its own, then I convert it to an Issue.
+If I start to work on an Issue or Note (with the aim to close it), I move it to the In Progress list.
+The open Issues can be automatically closed by a git push, according to the [documentation](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 # Lessons learned
 I see two strategies, but they do not exclude each other: